 There are various grounds for lodging an assessment appeal.
 These include, but are not limited to:

-not being fully informed of the assessment process
+- not being fully informed of the assessment process

-Participant’s needs not taken into consideration
+- Participant’s needs not taken into consideration

-the assessment process is different to that outlined by the Trainer/Assessor
+- the assessment process is different to that outlined by the Trainer/Assessor

-assessment process not based on Training Package/Unit of Competence requirements
+- assessment process not based on Training Package/Unit of Competence requirements

-an inappropriate method used to assess the Training Package/Unit of Competence
+- an inappropriate method used to assess the Training Package/Unit of Competence

-alleged bias of the Trainer/Assessor
+- alleged bias of the Trainer/Assessor

-alleged incompetence of the Trainer/Assessor
+- alleged incompetence of the Trainer/Assessor

-faulty or inappropriate equipment or facilities
+- faulty or inappropriate equipment or facilities

 The Participant appealing an assessment outcome and/or the assessment process discusses their issue with the Trainer/Assessor involved.

 If still not satisfied, the Participant must complete the Assessment Appeals Form – Part A and forward to the Director.

 The assessment is to be reviewed by a different Assessor and the results of the review summarised on the Assessment Appeals Form.
 The Participant is to be advised of the appeals outcome within ten (10) working days.
-(This should occur within ten 10 working days of Step 2)

 If still not satisfied with the outcome of the appeal the Participant’s appeal is to be reviewed by the Director.
 The Director will send an acknowledgement letter to the Participant, record the receipt of the Assessment Appeals Form, then review.
-The Director if necessary will convene a review panel to thoroughly examine the appeal.
+The Director if necessary, will convene a review panel to thoroughly examine the appeal.

-If the Participant is not satisfied with the outcome of this procedure they should be advised of their right to contact the Australian Skills Quality Authority (ASQA) by completing the complaints form at; http://www.asqa.gov.au/complaints/making-a-complaint.html
+If the Participant is not satisfied with the outcome of this procedure, they should be advised of their right to contact the Australian Skills Quality Authority (ASQA) by completing the complaints form at: http://www.asqa.gov.au/complaints/making-a-complaint.html

-On completion of a Qualification or Unit of Competence, National Health and Fitness Academy will issue Statements of Attainment/ Certificates within thirty (30) calendar days.
+On completion of a Qualification or Unit of Competency, National Health and Fitness Academy will issue Statements of Attainment/ Certificates within thirty (30) calendar days.